Maram-Alsharif/Datam/README.md

 <br>
 <h1>Hello, this is me Maram<h1/>
-<div align="center">Student of computer science student who strives to become a data scientist and skilled researcher through the development of
+<div align="left">Student of computer science student who strives to become a data scientist and skilled researcher through the development of
 personal projects and valuable experiences 🚀</div>

 <br/>